arfazkhan/BFH-TRIO/README.md

 ![TRIO SHOPPING](https://github.com/arfazkhan/BFH-TRIO/blob/master/TRIOintro.gif)
 # BFH-TRIO
   TRIO is an upcoming shopping application in which virtual shopping is redefined.
 It is just a simple fashion shopping app developed with flutter.
 The main focus of this project was to make a simple and minimal UI and enrich the application with a seamless shopping experience.
 The app has got the options to navigate through different categories, filter out preferences, add a product in favourites, view cart, checkout and more.
 This app boasts of an upcoming feature of getting trials up to 5 items before payment.
+Currently, TRIO is still under development and the uploaded code is just a working prototype that is yet to be completely functional.
+Stay tuned for the upcoming updates :)

 ## TRIO DEVELOPERS
   1. Fathima Farha (https://github.com/FathimaFarha)